schilkp/schilkp.github.io/content/projects/KnokooMod/index.md

 By pressing the foot pedal once, the extractor will run for a set duration controlled by a potentiometer and automatically turn off after.

-By pressing the pedal twice, the extract will run until the pedal is pressed again.
+By pressing the pedal twice, the extractor will run until the pedal is pressed again.

 An additional LED blinks while in timer mode, or remains on while running indefinitely.